 Total shareholder returns are highly correlated with revenue growth and return on invested capital.
 Technological adoption curves create the backdrop for growth, and wide-moat businesses riding these curves can reinvest capital at high rates of return.
 It therefore follows that investing in these businesses is a great way to generate excess returns for our portfolio.

 Have a defensible and growing competitive advantage (moat).

 Every day, you’re either a bit better or a bit worse than the day before, and the same is true for businesses.
 We want to be in businesses that are growing their competitive advantage (“widening the moat”) over time.
 A wide moat keeps competition at bay, and tends to ensure high returns on invested capital.
 Businesses with higher returns on capital are valued more highly by investors and have greater options when it comes to corporate strategy.

-Benefit from multiple feedback loops (more usage of the product creates more data, which improves the product, attracting more users, for example).
+Benefit from multiple feedback loops (more usage of the product creates more data, which improves the product, attracting more users).

 We like businesses that have virtuous circles of more users, begets more data, creates a better product, which attracts more users, and so on (a flywheel).
 This creates network effects and tends to result in a wide moat.

 Have the ability to reinvest free cash flows at high rates of return for the foreseeable future.

 The ideal business reinvests all of its cash flows at high rates of return, even if it doesn't generate short-term free cash flows or accounting profits.

 Have a strong balance sheet, enabling investment optionality.

 We like to sleep well at night and not have to rely on the kindness of strangers; a strong balance sheet ensures this.